skade/yakshav.es/_sources/using-diesel-with-a-postgres-schema.md

 And start your app as you usually do.

+Also, notice that I passed in `application_name` to the connection, which makes PG insert that name into all log statements concerning the requests of your app.

 ## Leftovers

 For some reason `diesel print-schema` doesn't work with that setup.
 As it's usually a production setup, that doesn't matter much to me.